 If you are in the process of buying a house—congratulations!
 Whether this is your very first home or you are simply relocating, buying a home is an exciting process.
 What’s less exciting, however, is moving into your new home and discovering that it has structural damage caused by termites and or other wood-destroying insects like carpenter ants.
-Before you move into your new home, it’s important to have a home inspector perform a termite inspection so you avoid any unforeseen costs or damages.
+Unfortunately for homeowners, termite damage is rarely covered by insurance, but if you spot signs of termite activity in your prospective property, you can request reparations and termite treatments.

 How Termites Can Damage a Home

 The areas of a home that are most vulnerable to termite damage are slab foundations, areas where wood touches dirt, and inaccessible crawl spaces.
 These spots are prone to excess moisture and can be attractive to termites.

 Getting a Termite Inspection Before Buying Your Home